cloudify-cosmo/docs.getcloudify.org/content/cli/maint_cli/clusters.md

 #### Usage
 `cfy cluster update-profile`

-Fetch the list of cluster nodes and update the current profile.
+Fetch the list of cluster nodes and update the current CLI profile.

 Use this to update the profile if nodes are added to the cluster from another machine.
-Only the cluster nodes that are stored in the profile are contacted in the event of a cluster master failure.

-This means that when a cluster administrator adds or removes a node from the cluster, all users must run this command to update their CLI profile.

 #### Example